RiftValleySoftware/RVS_GTDriver/README-API.md

 When you first instantiate the `RVS_BTDriver` class, you pass in a delegate object.

+**Required Methods**

-The delegate needs to be a Swift class, and there is one required method: `func btDriver(_ driver: RVS_BTDriver, encounteredThisError: RVS_BTDriver.Errors)`.
+The delegate needs to be a Swift class, and there is one required method:

+`func btDriver(_ driver: RVS_BTDriver, encounteredThisError: RVS_BTDriver.Errors)`

 The parameter signature for that is:

 - `driver: The `RVS_BTDriver` instance that encountered the error.
 - `encounteredThisError`: The error that was encountered.
+This is a special enum, with associated values:
+    - `bluetoothNotAvailable`  This is returned if the manager can't power on.
+    - `connectionAttemptFailed(error: Error?)` This is returned if we cannot connect to the device.
+The associated value is any error that occurred.
+    - `connectionAttemptFailedNoDevice` This is returned if we connected, but no device was available.
+This should never happen.
+    - `disconnectionAttemptFailed(error: Error?)` This is returned if we cannot disconnect from the device.
+The associated value is any error that occurred.
+    - `unknownDisconnectionError` This is a "catchall" error for a disconnection issue.
+    - `unknownPeripheralDiscoveryError(error: Error?)` This is a "catchall" error for peripheral discovery.
+The associated value is any error that occurred.
+    - `characteristicValueMissing` This means that we did not get a characteristic value.
+    - `unknownCharacteristicsDiscoveryError(error: Error?)` This is a "catchall" error for characteristics discovery.
+The associated value is any error that occurred.
+    - `unknownCharacteristicsReadValueError(error: Error?)` This is a "catchall" error for characteristics value read.
+The associated value is any error that occurred.
+    - `unknownError(error: Error?)` This is a "catchall" error.
+The associated value is any error that occurred.

 This method is called whenever an error is encountered at the driver (main instance) level.

+**Optional Methods**

 There are several optional (default does nothing) methods that it is highly recommended that you implement: